tobiashomie/comdocs/docs/index.md

 Ready to run your own subnet?
 Follow the below links.

 <Cards>
     <Card
-    icon={HiAcademicCap}
-    title='Basic subnet tutorials'
-    link='tutorials/basic-subnet-tutorials'
-    body='Learn how to run a simple subnet locally or on testchain or mainchain.' />
-    <Card
     icon={GiStarFormation}
     title='Create a subnet'
-    link='subnets/create-a-subnet'
+    link='subspace/subnets'
     body='Step-by-step instructions for creating a local subnet or a subnet on testchain or mainchain.' />
-    <Card
-    icon={HiOutlineAcademicCap}
-    title='OCR subnet tutorial'
-    link='tutorials/ocr-subnet-tutorial'
-    body='Shows how to convert your Python notebook containing validated code for an incentive mechanism into a working subnet.' />
-    <Card
-    icon={VscSymbolParameter}
-    title='Subnet hyperparameters'
-    link='subnets/subnet-hyperparameters'
-    body='Get to know subnet hyperparameters and how to use them effectively.
-As a subnet owner, your success depends on this knowledge.' />
 </Cards>

 ---

-## Bittensor CLI and API
+## Commune CLI

-Use the Bittensor CLI and Python API to develop and participate in the Bittensor network.
+Use the Commune CLI and Python API to develop and participate in the Commune network.

 <Cards>
     <Card
     icon={GoCommandPalette}
-    title='Bittensor CLI'
+    title='Commune CLI'
-    link='btcli'
+    link='cli'
-    body='With Bittensor CLI, you can stake or unstake funds, check network state and much more.' />
+    body='With Commune CLI, you can stake or unstake funds, check network state and much more.' />
-    <Card
-    icon={FaPython}
-    title='Python API'
-    link='api-ref'
-    body='A comprehensive Python API reference documentation for the open-sourced Bittensor API.' />
 </Cards>